Normalizing to E. coli Spike-in DNA

-To normalize sequencing results using E. coli Spike-in DNA:
+Here we describe how to normalize CUT&RUN sequencing data using E. coli Spike-in DNA.

 1. Align sequencing reads to reference genome (e.g. human, mouse), and filter out muti-mapping reads, reads assigned to ENCODE DAC exclusion list regions, and duplicate reads (as desired) to determine the total number of uniquely aligned reads.
 Perform for each reaction.